 So my first question was, what’s wrong with using a heightened bay light with a low ceiling?
 Well it turns out there are several reasons why you shouldn’t.

-Reason #1: High-Bay Lights Cast Shadows Where You Don’t Want Them
+Reason #1: They Cast Shadows Where You Don’t Want Them

 The biggest reason not to use high-bay lights in your garage is that they’re going to cast shadows where you don’t want them.